 The first stage of addiction treatment is the diagnosis process, and this is covered by Optum.
 During this stage, you will sit down with your doctor and discuss your situation.
 He or she will then run a few tests to decide how serious your condition is and what kinds of treatments will help you recover.
 When they are satisfied with their decisions, they will write a letter to the providers who will administer treatment.
 The letter will focus on your specific needs and what treatments will be most effective for you as an individual.

 After you have been placed in a treatment center of your and your doctor’s choosing, the medical detox process can begin, and Optum usually covers this as well.
 Depending on the severity of your substance use disorder, you might have to spend anywhere from three days to a full week in detox.
+Granite Recovery Centers provides medical detoxification for people who do not need immediate medical intervention, are not a danger to themselves, and are capable of self-evacuation in the event of an emergency.
 You will have to remain under medical supervision 24/7 during this time and will be given medications to help ease your body and mind through the withdrawal process.
 Intense and uncomfortable withdrawals are what keep people from coming back to their substance of choice over and over again.
 Once the offending substance(s) has left your system, the recovery process can begin.

 Types of Continued Treatment Plans

 It’s now time to decide what kind of continued treatment plan suits you best.
 Decide if you will be receiving counseling and other therapies in an outpatient or inpatient setting after detox.
 Optum does cover outpatient treatments and may require that you try these first before attempting any of the inpatient varieties.
 Optum might also limit you to certain therapies and exclude others.